pjc-codes/wordle-game/README.md

-# wordle-game
+# WORDLE

-Python code for NYT wordle game.
+The objective of *Wordle* is to guess a hidden five-letter word within six attempts.
+After each guess, the letters are color-coded:
+- <span style="color: green;">green</span> for correct letters in the right position,
+-  <span style="color: orange;">yellow</span> for correct letters in the wrong position
+-  <span style="color: red;">red</span> for incorrect letters.

-The objective is to guess the correct 5-letter word using upto 6 guesses.
+The goal is to figure out the word by using these clues, with only one word to guess each day.

-Red color indicates that the letter is not in the solution.

-Green color indicates that the letter is in its correct position.

-Yellow color indicates that the letter is in the solution but it is not in the correct position.
+**wordle.py** - my python program for NYT's wordle game.

+I have also coded the option to play in **hard** mode or **easy** mode.

+1. **Easy Mode**: In this mode, players have no restrictions on the guesses they can make.

+2. **Hard Mode**: In this mode, after any guess, if you have a letter in the correct position, you must include that letter in the same position the next guess.
+Additionally, any other revealed letters (even those not in the correct positions) must also be included in the next guess.